troglobit/mg/README.md

     sudo apt install libncurses-dev

-On other systems you have to install the full ncurses library instead, on RHEL, CentOS, and Fedora:
+On other systems you have to install the full Ncurses library instead, on RHEL, CentOS, and Fedora:

     sudo yum install ncurses-devel